Minnesota's 36th Senate district

 The Minnesota Senate, District 36 encompasses portions of Hennepin County and Anoka County in the northern Twin Cities metropolitan area.
 Before 2010, the district represented portions of Dakota County and portions of Goodhue County, and was one of eleven Senate Districts within Minnesota Congressional District 2.
-The district is currently represented by Democratic-Farmer-Labor Senator John Hoffman.
+The district was represented by Democratic-Farmer-Labor Senator John Hoffman from 2013 until 2023.
+It is currently represented by Heather Gustafson.